 At Dalhousie, my main teaching area is the Victorian novel; I have a particular admiration for George Eliot and assign her greatest novel, Middlemarch, whenever possible.
 I’m always hoping to encourage more people to read it—in that spirit, I set up the website Middlemarch for Book Clubs a few years ago.
 (I have also turned the website’s materials into a free ebook, available at both Amazon and Kobo.)
 Widening the Skirts of Light, a collection of my essays on George Eliot’s fiction, is also available at Amazon and Kobo—or contact me directly for a free copy.

-I also regularly offer courses in detective fiction as well; my other teaching and research interests include ethical criticism, intersections between literature and moral philosophy, historical fiction and historiography, and the role of literature and criticism in contemporary life.
-One of my recent academic projects is an anthology of Victorian critical writing on the novel for Broadview Press.
-Click here for my full academic curriculum vitae.
+I also regularly offer courses in detective fiction; my other teaching and research interests include ethical criticism, intersections between literature and moral philosophy, historical fiction and historiography, and the role of literature and criticism in contemporary life.
+One of my more recent academic projects is an anthology of Victorian critical writing on the novel for Broadview Press.
+Click here to see my full academic curriculum vitae (updated June 2022).

 From March 2008 to August 2010 I contributed regularly to the academic group blog The Valve.
 From 2010 to 2017 I was an editor and regular contributor at the online literary journal Open Letters Monthly, now archived only; I have also published many reviews and essays in other venues including the Times Literary Supplement, Quill & Quire, Canadian Notes and Queries, and The Quarterly Conversation.
 They are listed here, with links where available.